 How categories work in documentation

-Each category in a documentation maps to one navigation tab on the public docs site.
+Each category in a documentation set maps to one navigation tab on the public site.
 When you click a tab, the page tree for that category appears on the left.
 If there is only one category, the tab bar is hidden — the single category's pages are shown directly, giving a cleaner reading experience for simple docs.

 Inside each category, pages are organized as a tree — root pages at the top level, with child pages nested underneath.
 There is no hard limit on tree depth.